Table of Contents

 Symptoms and Signs of Allergic Contact Dermatitis

-The presentation is typically with edema, erythema, vesicles, oozing, and intense pruritus.
+The presentation is typical with edema, erythema, vesicles, oozing, and intense pruritus.
 Only erythema is visible at the area of contact in mild cases.
 In more symptomatic cases, spongiotic vesicles that itch and burst, subsequently weeping intensively and crusting thereafter may be seen.
 In cases caused by a single exposure, all lesions observed are at the same stage.

 When the findings become chronic, eczema is present; features such as desquamation, hyperkeratosis, lichenification, and fissuring become more prominent.
-Subsequently, the lesion becomes less sharply circumscribed, and infiltration and thickness of the skin is noted to increase.
+Subsequently, the lesion becomes less sharply circumscribed, and infiltration and thickness of the skin are noted to increase.
 The body site may give important clues as to the cause of ACD.
 It is the starting point for detailed history taking, which is a crucial guide for patch testing to identify the responsible allergen.

 In some cases, generalized contact dermatitis occurs.
 Exposure to high doses of allergens, spread via blood vessels, or a generalized overall activation of the immunologic effector cells have all been suggested as potential explanations for this condition.